Dialogue Writers' Guidelines

 - Dialogue strives for a direct, easily understood style.
 Whenever possible, avoid lingo or terms not widely used outside of your area of expertise.
 Spell out acronyms and define technical terms on the first reference to them in your article.
 Be aware of your use of language and make points concisely.
 For example, writing "the committee seeks to improve the system" is preferable to "the committee is considering developing ways to make improvements to the system."

 » Citations and Endnotes:

 - Please cite any legal authority clearly, and identify the source cited to if it is not widely known.
-Footnotes and endnotes are discouraged, but supplemental information is welcome, either to be published in a sidebar or other format alongside in order to post on the Web in connection with electronic version of Dialogue.
+Footnotes and endnotes are discouraged, but supplemental information is welcome, either to be published in a sidebar or other format alongside the article.

 » Legal advice: